kailuowang/henkan/README.md

 ### Transform between case classes with optional field

-`cats.optional` provides some facility to transform between case classes with optional fields and ones with required fields.
+`henkan.optional` provides some facility to transform between case classes with optional fields and ones with required fields.
-Suppose you have two case classes: `Message` whose fields are optional and `Domain` whose fields are required
+Suppose you have two case classes: `Message` whose fields are optional and `Domain` whose fields are required.
+One use case for this utility is when using scalaPB without required fields, you can create a set of domain model classes WITH required fields and use this facility to transform between the scalaPB generated case classes and your domain classes.
+Basically you can have two sets of data schemas encoded in case classes, a flexble one with every fields optional exposed as proto buf messages and an internal one with more stringent requirements.

 ```scala
 case class Message(a: Option[String], b: Option[Int])